 - Dr Kevin Linch (AHRC Fellow and Principal Investigator — University of Leeds)

-- To be appointed (Research Associate — University of Leeds)
+- Dr Simon Quinn (Research Associate — University of Leeds)

 - Matthew Groves (Research Software Engineer — Digital Humanities Institute)